Marike de Klerk: Murder

-On 3 December 2001, de Klerk was murdered at her Dolphin Beach apartment in Blouberg, Cape Town.
+On 3 December 2001, de Klerk was murdered at her Dolphin Beach flat in Blouberg, Cape Town.
 It was originally reported that the former first lady had taken her own life.

 Her killer, 21-year-old Luyanda Mboniswa, worked as a security guard in the luxury secure complex where de Klerk was living.
 Mboniswa violently gripped de Klerk's neck, breaking several bones in her throat and causing a blood vessel to burst in her eye.
 A steak knife was found embedded in her back and she also suffered several wounds to the head.
 Mboniswa was acquitted of a rape charge but a pathologist was not able to rule out penetration.

 Her ex-husband had, at the time of the discovery of her body, been in Stockholm for a celebration on the centennial of the Nobel Peace Prize, and quickly returned to South Africa to issue a statement saying "I have learned with great shock and sorrow of the circumstances of the tragic death of my former wife Marike."
-Winnie Madikizela-Mandela, by then divorced from her husband Nelson, made a speech at the former First Lady's funeral in Pretoria, saying; "As a woman, I identify with the exhaustion of her emotional resources in helping to shape her husband's career."
+Winnie Madikizela-Mandela made a speech at the former First Lady's funeral in Pretoria, saying; "As a woman, I identify with the exhaustion of her emotional resources in helping to shape her husband's career."
 She had chosen to attend de Klerk's funeral rather than the funeral of ANC stalwart Joe Modise.

 De Klerk bequeathed her R2 million estate and properties to her children.

 Luyanda Mboniswa was convicted of de Klerk's murder and sentenced to life imprisonment.
+He was paroled and released from prison after serving 22 years.